demisto/content/Packs/knowbe4Phisher/Integrations/knowbe4Phisher/README.md

-KnowBE4 PhishER integration allows to pull events from PhishER system and do mutations This integration was integrated and tested with version xx of Phisher
+KnowBE4 PhishER integration allows to pull events from PhishER system and do mutations This integration was integrated and tested with version 6.0.0 of Phisher

 ## Configure Phisher on Cortex XSOAR